Punakha Dzong | Bhutan Travel | Druk Asia

 Nestled in the heart of Punakha Valley, the resort celebrates the pristine beauty of nature at its finest.
 Walking and hiking trails surround the area, as well as lush pine trees and verdant fields.

-The Green Resort depicts peace and tranquility of the resort away from hustle and bustles of city life and our passion for environment and being Eco-Friendly in nature.
+The Green Resort depicts peace and tranquility of the resort away from hustle and bustles of city life and our passion for the environment and being Eco-Friendly in nature.

 Whats App